dominique-vassard/ecto_neo4j/README.md

 DETACH DELETE                   <--- Perform the desired operation n
 RETURN
-  COUNT(n) AS nb_touched_nodes  <--- And return the numbere of node touched by the operation
+  COUNT(n) AS nb_touched_nodes  <--- And return the number of nodes touched by the operation
 """
 Ecto.Adapters.Neo4j.batch_query(cql)
 ```